pfwd/cv/README.md

 During this time I was also building micro sites for the cancer research industry.
 Most of these sites have been built using Concrete5 or Symfony.

-I also built Docker images that were used to build local, test and production environments.
+I also developed Docker images that were used to build local, test and production environments.

 I also held classes that teach HTML to the marketing and e-learning departments.